haxala1r/nettapus/README.md

 partition (you could also copy all files in the root directory to the newly created partition if you want a different size).

+USB support will be added later on in development.

+# Cool facts

+Nettapus compiles perfectly with all optimizations supported by GCC.
+It also compiles & runs without issue when compiled with `-fsanitize=undefined` (all sanitizers are set to panic()), so you can rest assured that there are no major UBs.

 # Contributions
 See CONTRIBUTING.md